-For passenger vans, buses, lorries and pickup trucks, the import duty is 15%, the VAT is 18% and excise duty is 0%.
+For passenger vans, buses, lorries, and pickup truck the import duty is 15%, the VAT is 20% and excise duty is 0%.
 Together, this is about 32% of the dutiable value of the vehicle.
 For vehicles with an engine capacity of between 0 and 1000cc, the import duty is 25%, Excise duty is 0% and the VAT is 20%.

-In the case of motor vehicles, we can say that it is a tax that is imposed on luxury vehicles.
-The government introduced it to help raise more revenue.
-Tanzania Revenue Authority implements all revenue collection in Tanzania.
+In the case of motor vehicles, excise duty is a tax that is imposed on luxury vehicles that the government introduced to help raise more revenue.
+The Tanzania Revenue Authority implements all revenue collection in Tanzania.

 For more information, car importers are welcome to visit the BE FORWARD office in Tanzania, where all of your questions can be answered in-person with our friendly staff.